spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-disk-encryption.md

 [platform-managed keys](https://learn.microsoft.com/en-us/azure/virtual-machines/disk-encryption#platform-managed-keys),
 however, customer-managed keys enable you to have greater control over your key management.

-You can use Disk Encryption Sets to encrypt your nodes' Operating System (OS) and data disks by selecting a preset in the <VersionedLink text="Palette eXtended Kubernetes (PXK)" url="/integrations/packs/?pack=kubernetes" /> pack.
+You can use Disk Encryption Sets to encrypt your nodes' Operating System and data disks by selecting a preset in the <VersionedLink text="Palette eXtended Kubernetes" url="/integrations/packs/?pack=kubernetes" /> pack.

 ## Limitations

 - Azure Disk Encryption is only supported on Azure IaaS clusters.

 <!-- prettier-ignore -->
-- Azure Disk Encryption is only supported when using the <VersionedLink text="Palette eXtended Kubernetes (PXK)" url="/integrations/packs/?pack=kubernetes" /> pack.
+- Azure Disk Encryption is only supported when using the <VersionedLink text="Palette eXtended Kubernetes" url="/integrations/packs/?pack=kubernetes" /> pack.

 - If a key expires in your Key Vault, your cluster may experience operation failures.
 To resolve this, generate a new key in Key Vault and update your Disk Encryption Set to reference the new key.